In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

-Pay attention to your technique, progress slow, and beat your reps week after week.
+Pay attention to your technique, progress slowly, and beat your reps week after week.

 Simple as that!

 The breakdown for each workout is simple.
-You pick 1-2 exercises for each major muscle group and work up to 1 hard set.
+You pick 1-2 exercises for all major muscle groups and work up to 1 hard set.

 - 1-2 for chest

 - 1-2 for shoulders

 - 1-2 for triceps

 - 1-2 for traps

 - 1-2 for glutes